lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Create HMR web servers and GraphQL servers using Vite and Node.js HTTP API for Nuxt.js applications

-* Create HMR GraphQL servers with Apollo and WordPress REST API for Nuxt.js applications
+* Create HMR GraphQL servers with Node.js HTTP API and WordPress REST API for Nuxt.js applications

-* Create GraphQL APIs with Gridsome and Markdown documents for Nuxt.js applications

 * Fetch data using GraphQL queries in Nuxt.js applications